yoppeh/minl/README.md

 # minl

 Scripted build of a minimal linux system based on [Linux From Scratch](http://www.linuxfromscratch.org).

 These scripts must be run as root.
 If you want to work out some way to run as a regular user, check out environment.sh, 1-01-filesystem.sh and 2-01-filesystem.sh.
 This should be buildable from any modern host system with a dev-tools package installed.
 I use Arch Linux.

+I don't want to take credit for this distribution procedure: that is pretty much Linux From Scratch and I had nothing to do with building it.
+All that I have done here is to put those instructions into Bash scripts to execute the instructions in the book with only minimal intervention from the user.

 ## Procedure

 - `su -`
 - Make sure the minl repo is in /root
 - `cd /root/minl`